-I have a B.S. in Industrial Engineering (one of the few fields hiring during the job slump) but I chose to become an Acoustician and am now a masters candidate in Architectural Acoustics (sound but like for buildings or something) at the University of Florida.
+I have a B.S. in Industrial Engineering (one of the few fields hiring during the job slump) but I chose to become an Acoustician and am now a masters candidate in Architectural Acoustics at the University of Florida.
 To me asking someone if they like music is akin to asking them if they like food or Jon Hamm; it's ridiculous, of course they do.
 The salient question is which kind of Jon Hamm do you like.
 Personally I like to believe that I have an eclectic taste, but in the end I keep listening to the same Jon Hamm over and over again.
 An interesting tangent is that over the summer I saw Jon Hamm in New York in an apple costume.
 He was being read a poem by Kristen Schaal which was written by Eugene Mirman.

 If I were (don't worry I am going to!) to sum up my character in one word it would be ardent.
 I like things and some things I like a lot.
 I chose not to get a job in a field that paid fairly well especially given the economy because I did not like that thing.
 Instead I've chosen a niche field with very little promise of return because it's cooler.
 Last summer I went to Japan and hung out in Tokyo by myself because I thought it would be interesting.